 What truly distinguishes the CHEF iQ from other pressure cookers is its integrated smart technology.
 The cooker connects to your smartphone via the CHEF iQ app, providing access to hundreds of guided recipes, cooking tutorials, and precise cooking calculations based on ingredients, weight, and desired doneness.

-- Guided cooking: Step-by-step instructions for hundreds of recipes
+- Step-by-step guided cooking instructions for hundreds of recipes

-- Precision cooking: Temperature accuracy within 1°F
+- Temperature accuracy within 1°F

 Specifications